 Automated monitoring, backed by real time excursion alarms from real people, empower busy staff to satisfy all regulatory requirements and audits with rock solid data history and full traceability.

-In Life Sciences, Tutela monitoring systems protect often years of priceless research work.
-Automated monitoring and real time alarming enable research directors to focus on more on research outcomes.
+In life sciences, Tutela monitoring systems protect often years of priceless research work.
+Automated monitoring and real time alarming enable research directors to focus more on research outcomes.
 They rely on Tutela to manage the efficacy of crucial cell lines, drug development and research work, and prevent the loss or destruction of critical reference banks of biological materials in storage.

-Not only does the Tutela tracking data platform gives advanced warning of any potential threats to the compliance of the inventory, it provides unparalleled insight into the whole monitored environment.
+Not only does the Tutela tracking data platform give advanced warning of any potential threats to the compliance of the inventory, it provides unparalleled insight into the whole monitored environment.

 Compliance is not going to get any easier – and an automated remote monitoring system with real time alarming is the long term answer in delivering the level of detail to provide a rock-solid audit trail and to prevent costly inventory loss.